alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 Create the Website and Install the Django Application
 -----------------------------------------------------

-The BMON application needs to have Django 2.1.7 or greater (safest would be a Django 2.1.x release) and Python 3.7 or greater installed.
+The BMON application needs to have Django 2.2.1 or greater and Python 3.7 or greater installed.
 On the Webfaction hosting service, Python 3.7 is already installed, so none of the steps below perform that task.
 If installing on a system without Python 3.7, you will first need to install Python.
-The rest of the steps below install Django 2.1.7 or greater, and configure the server to use Django to serve requests being made on the Domain you will use for the BMON application.
+The rest of the steps below install Django 2.2.1 or greater, and configure the server to use Django to serve requests being made on the Domain you will use for the BMON application.